Alga, Kazakhstan

 | Business Center 'Capital' | $100 | Located in nearby Aktobe, Business Center 'Capital' offers office space and likely coworking options.
 While details are limited, it's a potential option for those seeking a more local business environment with standard amenities.
 Inquire about day passes or monthly coworking options. |

 Planning to live in Alga long-term?
-Kazakhstan Digital Nomad Visa lets remote workers live legally in Kazakhstan.
+Kazakhstan Digital Nomad Visa lets remote workers live legally.

 View full requirements →🧳 Expat Life